jahto/HSLDataKafkaExample/README.md

 Just reads static GTFS data from queues and saves it to any kind of database available.

 ## To do
-- Test Avro as the internal serialization format instead of JSON.
-Just for the fun of it, also to learn something new, and it's rumoured be more compact and faster.
 - Steal a good UI from some project at https://github.com/HSLdevcom and modify it to present data received from web server.
 - Clean up this mess of code...